 The 20th week marks the halfway point for a normal pregnancy.
-Growth continues to add length and weigh to the baby.
-By the 20th week, baby can weigh more than one pound and measure 8 inches or longer.
+Growth continues to add length and weight to the baby.
+By the 20th week, the baby can weigh more than one pound and measure 8 inches or longer.
 Fetal growth is determined by many factors, so the baby may grow more quickly for some pregnant women and more slowly for others.
 No matter the length or weight of the baby at birth, all organs grow at the same rate.

 At the Prenatal Visit

 The big thing for pregnant women at this time is the 20-week ultrasound.
 Week 20 is the perfect time to check for fetal anomalies and to gauge fetal growth which could be a great reason for the caregiver to force parents to wait another month to find out if the fetus is a boy or girl.
 Anatomic ultrasounds can last up to 1 hour which can be torture for the pregnant bladder because peeing is prohibited before the test.
 Ask the technician during the exam if you can empty the bladder to make you feel more comfortable.